mrvasquez2/CrossplayMinecraft/README.md

    #### !!!Be aware of the filename for phantom, it is different for each OS (Windows, Linux, MacOS)!!!

+You should see something happening on the terminal when you open Minecraft on your PS4.
+If it works then you should be able to se that the the PS4 is sending and recieving data to phantom (See the lines in the terminal).
 ### Android app
 ##### Work in progress Geyser Android [App](https://github.com/GeyserMC/GeyserAndroid)
 ##### MC Lan [Proxy](https://play.google.com/store/apps/details?id=com.luzenna.mineproxydroidtrial) (Trial)